← Back to Blog

 Why Grain Flow Matters

 When metal is machined, the cutting tool severs the grain structure at every surface.
-The result is exposed grain boundaries that are weaker and more susceptible to fatigue cracking.
+The result is exposed grain boundaries that are generally weaker and more susceptible to fatigue cracking.

-In practice, this means:
+In practice, this generally means:

 Cold forging: